-KP1077, if approved, would compete against currently marketed, branded and generic products for the treatment of IH.
-One of these currently marketed products includes Jazz Pharmaceuticals' XYWAV.
-In addition, KP1077, if approved, would face potential competition from any other products for the treatment of IH that are currently in or which may enter into clinical development.
+Currently, there are no approved drugs in the United States for the treatment of IH.
+If approved, KP1077 could face competition from any products for the treatment of IH that are currently in or which may enter into clinical development.